 - Embrace convenience with batch cooking.
 At the beginning of the week, make a large batch of cooked grains, a big batch of assorted roasted veggies, and a simple sauce, like chimichurri.
 Use these ingredients as a starting point for breakfast, lunches, and dinners throughout the week.
 Make a bean, grain, and roasted veggie burrito, stir the ingredients into vegetable broth for an easy soup, or sear everything together on a griddle to make a hash served with a runny egg.

-- If you think plant-forward = bland and boring, just remember that, um, India exists?
-Draw inspiration from cuisines that are known for big flavors, like Indian, Vietnamese, and Mexican cooking.
+- If you think plant-forward = bland and boring, draw inspiration from cuisines that are known for big flavors, like Indian, Vietnamese, and Mexican cooking.
 Flip through cookbooks and websites to see how dishes like lentil dal, spicy papaya salad, and bold mole sauces can inspire the flavors of your home cooking.